Solar Incentives and Rebates in Canada

 Members of EQUS can get $0.10/Watt in rebates, for up to 5 kW of solar PV.
 This program is capped at $10,000 total.
 EQUS members also have the option to request financing for solar installation costs.
 Subject to approved credit, members may receive $1,500 per kW installed, up to $15,000 total financing per EQUS service.
 This is capped at $300,000 total for EQUS.

 Net-Metering & BC Hydro

 BC Hydro has annual net-metering for residential and commercial customers.
 Eligible customers must have a clean or renewable electricity generator connected to the BC hydro distribution system with an aggregate nameplate capacity no more than 100kW.
 For systems of 27 kW or less the “simple net-metering” process can be used, while larger systems have to go through the full, and more complex, process.
 If more energy is generated vs. used in a month the excess is shown as a credit on the electricity bill.
-If after 12 months there is a net credit (in other words, over a one-year period more electricity is produced than used) the excess is sold to BC Hydro at 9.99 ct/kWh and the credits are set to zero again.
+If after 12 months there is a net credit (in other words, over a one-year period more electricity is produced than used) the excess is sold to BC Hydro at a rate that’s set based on the wholesale rate once a year (in other words, it varies from year to year) and the credits are set to zero again.

 BC Regional District of Nanaimo Renewable Energy System Incentive $250

 This program enables homeowners in RDN Electoral Areas and the District of Lantzville to save money while upgrading to energy efficient technology in their home.
 Homeowners that install a solar PV system are eligible to receive a $250 incentive.
 In addition, effective April 1, 2015, a $400 rebate is available for renewable energy systems that require and obtain a development variance permit.